 Jun 10, 2023

 Our morning will begin with an informative lecture, illustrated by Perry’s vibrant photographs of raptors in the wild.
-Participants will learn about the natural history of the various species of diurnal raptors who call the Rockies and Front Range area home.
-In the afternoon, participants visit nesting areas and other spots where raptors are likely to be seen, and have a chance to photograph these incredible birds in the wild.
+Participants will learn about the natural history of the various diurnal raptors species who make their home in the Rockies and Front Range area.
+In the afternoon, participants will visit nesting areas and other spots where raptors are likely to be seen, and have a chance to photograph these incredible birds in the wild.
 Please note – this course begins at the Lyons Regional Library in Lyons, CO.

 Who: Participants ages 16 and up

-Where: Lyons Regional Library, 451 4th Ave, Lyons, CO, and various Front Range field sites.
-Transportation to and from Estes Park is available.
+Where: Lyons Regional Library, 451 4th Ave, Lyons, CO, and Front Range field sites.

 What to bring: 10 Essentials for Field Courses, PLUS: sack lunch, binoculars and camera optional but recommended.

 This is a Level I course.
 Expect short-distance walks on maintained trails and indoor classroom sessions in accessible buildings.